 Emotions can affect your quality of life for better or for worse, including with respect to your sense of identity and your relationship to others.
 In the words of one of our SLE Workshop members, “emotions are everything I feel, but also how well I handle what I feel.”
 Often people tend to keep emotions bottled up inside as a way to compartmentalize or deal with things as they come.
 For people with lupus, flares can increase emotions that are already heightened.
 Without effective coping skills, it is challenging to manage these intense feelings.
-Developing strategies and tools for dealing with them can help you:
+Developing strategies and tools for dealing with them can help you: avoid being flooded with emotions and thoughts, find particular ways to de-stress, and accept the feelings that may cause stress.

 An emotion is a complex state of consciousness (or feeling).
 It triggers physical and psychological changes that influence a person’s thoughts and behaviors.
 At the same time, these thoughts, behaviors and physical changes can affect a person’s mood and feelings.
 An intense mental experience that causes sensations of pleasure or displeasure can be classified as an emotion.
 Emotions exist on a spectrum, and we all work with a full “color palette” of them: Like an artist, we “paint” our state of mind and body with all the colors available.1